User5678953/Honey-do-Hub/README.md

 - **Task Status Tracking**: Keep track of task statuses (e.g., to-do, in progress, completed) for efficient task management.

-- **User Profiles**: Users can customize their profiles with names, profile pictures, and other personal information.

 ## Stretch Goals